On this page

 The re-enrolment date will then be the effective start date of membership of a pension scheme.

-Please note that the re-enrolment date is based on the employer's original staging date, and not on when an individual member of staff was put into a pension scheme.
+Please note that the re-enrolment date is based on the employer's original staging date or duties start date, and not on when an individual member of staff was put into a pension scheme.

 It also becomes the start date of the six week period when your clients need to write to affected staff and notify them of their re-enrolment, and payments into the scheme must begin.
 Pension contributions should be calculated from this date.